lateralblast/manx/README.md

 console redirection over IPMI on iDRAC etc goes via ttyS1, in which case you will need to specify --serialtty ttyS1 as an option.

+I have added an interactive mode (--interactive) to the ISO creation and the install script with allow the default options to be checked and changed rather than entering command line options.

 Status
 ------